JeansHubMake Your Own Jeans.com JeansHub.com

 How To Make Cutoffs From Jeans

-From daisy dukes to a modest pair of Bermuda shorts, you can make them exactly how you want them.
+From daisy dukes to a modest pair of Bermuda shorts, you can make your jeans shorts exactly how you want them.
 For me, there is one exact length that looks best on my legs and is the most flattering.
 Making my own shorts allows me to use jeans that I know fit and that would otherwise be thrown away.

 All you need is a pair of scissors and a pen or maker.
 It's easy to do if you use the follow these simple instructions.